I feel compelled to write on this topic due to the consistent reoccurrence of the following arguments:

 In recent years, no Christian group has come close to the level of terrorism incited by ISIS alone.
 In 2015, ISIS attacks account for 6,141 deaths, as revealed by the “National Consortium for the Study of Terrorism and Responses to Terrorism: Annex of Statistical Information.”
 Christian extremism did not even make an appearance in the study because terrorism is dominated by radical Islamic groups.
 The Bureau of Counterterrorism and Countering Violent Extremism states that “The Islamic State and the Levant (ISIL) remain the greatest threat globally.”

 Political correctness has become a scapegoat to justify intolerance of opposing views.
-We, as a nation, have become so entangled in the rhetoric that we have lost grip of the topic itself.
+We have become so entangled in the rhetoric that we have lost grip of the topic itself.
 The “terrorism” I am referring to is, indeed, carried out by Islamic extremist groups.
 Yes, these groups are inciting terror at the hands of Islam.

 This is NOT to say that all Muslims are terrorists, such a statement is so obscenely false that is seems futile to provide this disclaimer, but I digress.